tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 ```

 This will delete all documents with the selected name.
 My database had several `Charles Babbage` documents.
 Now they're all gone. :-)

+More about filtering queries with [where()](https://firebase.google.com/docs/firestore/query-data/queries).

+### DELETE fields, collections, and subcollections

+Our `DELETE` functions deletes documents.

+To delete fields in documents use [deleteField()](https://firebase.google.com/docs/firestore/manage-data/delete-data#fields).

+If a field in a document is a collection, i.e., a subcollection, the documents in those subcollections won't be deleted with the parent document.
+You'll have to search for and delete each document in a subcollection, or delete the subcollection from the Firebase Console.

+Delete collections from the Firebase Console.
+Don't try to delete collections from a web client.

 ## UPDATE in the view